 A sales process also helps assure that all the necessary qualifying information is collected, realistic expectations have been set, and the opportunity has been positioned for the greatest chance of success.

 Ideally, your documented sales process is the most optimized version of the journey to a purchase.
-A successful sales process consists of all the essential information needed to qualify, disqualify, and close a prospect.
+Here's how to put yours together.

-You can’t sell your product or service if you don’t know what value it can bring to the buyer, and honestly, different products can have different values to different people.
-That’s why your sales process must include a plan for learning why a prospect needs your help.
+You can’t sell your product or service if you don’t know what value it can bring to the buyer, and frankly, different products can have different values to different people.
+That’s why in your sales process you need to make sure you learn why a prospect needs your help.

 What is the pain they are feeling?
 What is the problem they are trying to solve?
-What is their challenge?
+What is the challenge they face?